fieldtrip/website/tutorial/sourcemodel.md

 After these steps (which may take quite a while) you end up with a bunch of files in the **Subject01/surf/** directory.
 The commands referenced above are also available as a shell-script in fieldtrip/bin/ft_freesurferscript.sh, for instance to be used in a batch processing mode.

-#### 2. Source model: Creation of the mesh using HCP-workbench
+#### 2. Source model: Creation of the mesh using HCP workbench

-Just like with FreeSurfer, you have to first take care that HCP-workbench is installed.
+Just like with FreeSurfer, you have to first take care that HCP workbench is installed and loaded.
 If you work on the compute cluster of the DCCN in Nijmegen, this is already installed.
-Otherwise, please refer to the HCP-workbench documentation to set up the software [link]https://www.humanconnectome.org/software/connectome-workbench.
+Otherwise, please refer to the HCP workbench documentation to set up the software [here](https://www.humanconnectome.org/software/connectome-workbench).
 In addition, this step needs as set of template files, that for now need to be retrieved from two different locations.
-First, you'd need to get the standard_mesh_atlases directory from [link]https://github.com/Washington-University/HCPpipelines, which is located in the global/templates/ directory.
-One way to do this would be to selectively copy the contents of this directory to a location on your filesystem.
+First, you need to get the standard_mesh_atlases directory from [here](https://github.com/Washington-University/HCPpipelines), which is located in the global/templates/ directory.
+One way to do this would be to selectively copy the contents of this directory to a location on your file system.
 Then, you also need to copy the template spherical meshes from fieldtrip/template/sourcemodel to the same directory.
 The files you need are the ones that are named L.*.gii, and R.*.gii.
+Once all files are in place, you should ensure that the HCP workbench module is loaded and ready to use.
+The precise details of how to do this will depend on your local computing infrustructure, but if you are working at the Center for Cognitive Neuroimaging at the Donders Institute in Nijmegen you can do this by typing the following command in your Linux/Unix terminal:

+	module load hcp-workbench

-Once all files are in place, we can run the fieldtrip/bin/ft_postfreesurferscript.sh from the linux command line, in the following way:
+Then you can run the fieldtrip/bin/ft_postfreesurferscript.sh from the linux command line, in the following way:

-	ft_postfreesurferscript.sh <OUTPUTDIRECTORY> <SUBJECTNAME> <TEMPLATEDIRECTORY>
+	<PATH_TO_FIELDTRIP>/fieldtrip/bin/ft_postfreesurferscript.sh <OUTPUTDIRECTORY> <SUBJECTNAME> <TEMPLATEDIRECTORY>

 Where the <OUTPUTDIRECTORY> is the path to where the FreeSurfer results are located, <SUBJECTNAME> is, in this case Subject01, and <TEMPLATEDIRECTORY> is the path to where the templates are stored.
 If the script runs without error you will find in the Subject01 directory a folder, called workbench, which contains a bunch of files.
-These files are left and right hemispheric cortical meshes at for different resolutions, with 164/32/8/4 vertices per hemisphere.
+These files are left and right hemispheric cortical meshes at different resolutions, with 164/32/8/4k vertices per hemisphere.
 Most practically for MEEG source reconstruction purposes, we typically use the 8k or 4k meshes for further processing.
-It's up to you to keep the 32k and 164k resolution images.
+It's up to you if you want to keep the 32k and 164k resolution images.

 #### 3. Source model: Co-registration of the source space to the sensor-based head coordinate system